Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Money market accounts offer a unique way to save and spend your money.
 They act as a mix of a savings account and a checking account.
 This means you can earn interest on your money market account balance and easily access those funds with a debit card and/or checks.
 Of course as with your savings accounts, you’ll probably want to maximize your savings with the highest money market rates.

-If you’re looking for financial advice beyond money market accounts, a financial advisor can help you create a financial plan for your needs and goals.
+If you’re looking for financial advice beyond money market accounts, a financial advisor can help you create a financial plan.
+Speak with a financial advisor today.

 Average Money Market Rates